Bricktech2000/Notes/notes/improvability theory.md

 this statement implies that every theorem believed to be true has some edge cases, even if they are negligible in practice.

-to clarify some assumptions made in the original theorem &mdash; as any proof is based on a set of assumptions, it should be rephrased as “no proof for a theorem is valid as its list of assumption can never be considered complete.” to clarify some assumptions made in the second version of the theorem, it should be rephrased as...
+to clarify some assumptions made in the original theorem &mdash; as any proof is based on a set of assumptions, it should be rephrased as "no proof for a theorem is valid as its list of assumption can never be considered complete." to clarify some assumptions made in the second version of the theorem, it should be rephrased as...

-that’s meta.
+that's meta.

 **examples**